Relaxed Serena through to last eight in Madrid

 The 26-year-old's triumph at Roland Garros in 2012 made her only the sixth woman in the open era to win all four grand slam singles titles.

-"It took me many years to get to the level of where I am today (on clay), it certainly didn't happen overnight," she said.
+"It took me many years to get to the level of where I am today (on clay), it certainly didn't happen overnight," she told a news conference.

 "I worked extremely hard on getting stronger and recovering better, moving better on the court, giving myself a better position on the court, especially after being on the defensive and trying to play aggressively as I always do on quicker surfaces.